Google+ profile and page suspensions

-What happens when a Google+ profile is suspended
+What happens when a Google+ profile or page is suspended

-When your profile is suspended, other people on Google+ can't see your profile.
+When your profile or page is suspended, other people on Google+ can't see it.

 You can still sign in to Google+ and if you can you will see what other people share, but you won't be able to do things like:

 - Share new posts or comments

 - Join or create Collections or Communities

 When your Google+ profile or page is suspended, you can still use other Google services, like Search and Gmail.

 If your Google+ profile or page is suspended for more than 60 days, your posts and comments might be removed.

 To appeal a suspension of your Google+ profile or page, use a computer to sign in to your suspended account and follow the on-screen instructions.
 You may be asked to remove or change any content that violates our policies, or to provide more information.

 Note: In some cases, you may not be able to appeal the suspension.